Claude Rijmenans: Early life

-Personal life

-He is married and has two sons.
-His wife, Katija Rijmenans and is 2 years younger than him.

 Career

-Rijmenans was a reserve officer in the Royal Belgian Air Force from 1973–1974.
+Rijmenans was a reserve officer in the Royal Belgian Air Force from 1973-1974.

 He was sworn into the Diplomatic Service on January 1, 1977.
 Ambassador Claude Rijmenans was promoted to the rank of Minister Plenipotentiary on January 1, 1994.
 On March 1, 2006 he was promoted to the first class, the Belgian equivalent of full ambassadorial rank.

 He retired on December 1, 2013, at the mandatory age of 65.
 By Royal Decree, he retains the honour of his ambassadorial rank.